Trondheim Spektrum: Hall F

 Has one sole grandstand with seating for 1,033, and is used by Nidaros Jets in the men's Basketligaen Norge.
 The stand can be retracted for the use of various amateur and youth clubs.

 Hall G

 Dedicated to tennis, with two indoor hardcourts.
 Seating is almost non-existent in its default configuration.
 It is associated with the four nearby outdoor clay courts.

 Hall E

 Used primarily by youth clubs.
 As the hall is located in the basement, has a low roof, and has various support poles, it is unsuited to host full-size fields for virtually any sport.

-Upcoming events

-Trondheim Spektrum hosts a wide variety of events, very few of whom are listed on Spektrum's own websites.
-Planned events as of 21 March 2024:
+It did however host the card collector meeting Collect63 in September 2026.